mariaulait/jump-start/preparing-to-code/keyboard-navigation/README.md

 ## Practice tasks
 1. Use Spotlight to open the finder
     * What does tab do in finder?
+    Goes from file to file alphabetically
     * What does shift + tab do in finder?
+    Goes to the las file alphabetically
 1. Do the following commands using only the keyboard:
     1. Open your web browser
     1. Navigate to adadevelopersacademy.org